Manojkl/Cost_To_Consumers-CTC/AGI/DatasetAgent/Readme.md

 Diverse Subjects: Include a wide range of living beings to enhance the dataset's applicability across various studies.

 This initiative aims to provide a rich, ethically sourced dataset for advancing research in fields such as neuroscience, artificial intelligence, and behavioral science.

+# Smell

+Collect wide range of smells.
+Associate smells with the sound.
+Find the correlation.
+How much affect smell has on individuals decisions taking.
+Associate smell with places,